julian-klode/lingolang/docs/basics.md

 - so for example, if there are two capabilities $A$ and $B$ for the location $x$, both with $R\overline{W}$, asserting the permissions one one will strip away the permission from the other.
 If not asserted, exclusive permissions mean nothing: There could be multiple capabilities with exclusive reads for the same object in the program.

+The $O$ flag determines ownership.
+If an capability has the $O$ bit it is owned, otherwise it is commonly described as borrowed.
+In a lot of languages, borrowed objects cannot be stored, but are just temporary aliases to the initial object.

 They provide small-step semantics of a tiny language which operates on a _store_ which maps addresses and (object, field) pairs to capabilities.
 One thing follows from that approach:

 Given four objects `a`, `b`, `x`, `y`, with `a`, `b` each having a field `x` referencing `x`, and `x` having a field referencing `y`, the capability for `a.x.y` and `b.x.y` have to be the same: